-We’ve written a couple of blogs about how to safely leave a dev company when they cannot deliver anymore.
+We’ve written a couple of blogs about how to safely leave a dev company when they can’t deliver anymore.
 So, how do you find the right dev company moving forward?
-Apart from some of the common things we all tend to do, such as looking at a company’s LinkedIn, Glassdoor, and Google reviews, there are some greater steps you can take to ensure a more symbiotic relationship.
+Apart from some of the common things we all tend to do (like looking at a company’s LinkedIn, Glassdoor, and Google reviews), there are some greater steps you can take to ensure a more symbiotic relationship.

 5 Tips For a Healthy Tech Partnership